crhuber/crumb/README.md

 This command:
 - Parses a `.env` file to extract environment variables and their values
 - Validates the destination path (must start with `/`, no spaces or special characters)
-- Converts environment variable names to lowercase for storage paths
+- Preserves the original case of environment variable names in storage paths
 - Detects conflicts with existing secrets and prompts for confirmation
 - Creates the destination path structure if it doesn't exist
 - Imports all variables as individual secrets under the specified path